-Students who have been approved for student lines of credit can access the funds via their Scotia Professional® Student Plan and TD Student Line of Credit after their registration has been confirmed by the Faculty to Scotiabank and TD in early September.
-By the end of the first week of classes in September, students can check their Scotiabank and TD account to determine if funds are already available for withdrawal.
+Students who have been approved for student lines of credit can access the funds via their Scotia Professional® Student Plan and TD Student Line of Credit after their registration has been confirmed.
+Students can prepare confirmation of Enrollment letters by following the steps outlined in this video (How do I generate a confirmation of enrollment letter on acorn).